Engineering Service

 Fire Pump Maintenance in Karnataka

-Fire pump maintenance should prove standby readiness, not just confirm that the pump starts.
+Fire pump maintenance should prove standby readiness, not just confirm the motor starts.
+Pressure, controller logic, and jockey set points matter as much as pump condition.

 Last updated 2026-05-14

-FlowCore supports fire pump maintenance planning for commercial buildings, hospitals, hotels, warehouses, and industrial facilities across Karnataka.
+FlowCore supports fire pump maintenance planning for commercial buildings, hospitals, hotels, warehouses, and industrial facilities across Karnataka — covering jockey, main, and diesel backup packages.

 Related Pages